Sup2point0/Assort/affine/readme.md

   </tr>
 </table>

 Affinitys that stem from within an affinitic’s [affine core](foundational%20principles%20of%20affine.md).
-Notice that this is different to psychic – channelling innate affinitys feels like part of oneself, as natural as moving a limb.
+Notice that this is different to psychive – channelling innate affinitys feels like part of oneself, as natural as moving a limb.

 In moments of extreme emotion or circumstances, affinitics may unwittingly channel through their core, which releases affine far more powerful than normal.